 Additional Requirements for Offer-in-Compromise Acceptance

-There are additional requirements before an OIC is accepted: (1) the taxpayer needs to have timely filed tax returns for the prior six years; (2) the taxpayer must have had the proper amount of tax withheld or estimated tax payments made for the current tax year; and (3) the taxpayer must begin making estimated payments with the filing of the application, even if it has not been officially accepted.
+There are additional requirements before an OIC is accepted: (1) the taxpayer needs to have filed tax returns for the prior six years; (2) the taxpayer must have had the proper amount of tax withheld or estimated tax payments made for the current tax year; and (3) the taxpayer must begin making estimated payments with the filing of the application, even if it has not been officially accepted.
 Indeed, it can and often does take two years for the IRS to make a determination on an application; by law, the IRS must reply within two years.

 When Does An Offer-in-Compromise Make Sense?